 Lightly cover the base of a non-stick skillet with a neutral-flavored oil like organic canola or vegetable oil.
 (I generally use one to two teaspoons.)
 Bring to a medium to medium-high heat.

-(Plantains are prone to sticking, and so it’s much easier to use non-stick instead of stainless steel when frying them.)
+(Plantains are prone to sticking.
+So it’s much easier to use non-stick instead of stainless steel when frying them.)

-At this point, if you need to move and/or flip the plantain occasionally to keep it from burning, go for it.
+At this point, if you need to move and/or flip them occasionally to keep them from burning, go for it.
 In total, expect the plantains to cook for about 10 to 14 minutes.

 Unlike some fried foods, I don’t put cooked plantains on towels to blot the oil, because they are prone to sticking.
-I don’t want any delicious plantain left behind on a towel.
 Plus, a little bit of sticky fried goodness only adds to the experience.

 Once they’re ready, remove the plantains from heat and serve with refried bean burritos, a salad, or black beans & rice.
-(See more vegan plantain recipe ideas below.)
+(See more recipe ideas below.)

 Now that you know how to make sweet fried plantains, use them in these vegan recipes: